Rev. Heather Cracknell

 Sue has volunteered as a Norwich Magistrate since 2005.
 She enjoys gardening, reading, walking her dog, the theatre, ancestry research, learning Italian and travelling around Italy as much as possible.

-Safeguarding Governor Committee: Finance, Resources and Personnel and Improving Standards Group
+Parent Governor Committee: Finance, Resources and Personnel /Standards and Learning / Improving Standards Group Safeguarding Governor

 I am a mum of two students at the Open Academy, one of whom started Year 7 in September 2017 and one who is in the 6th form.
 I am married to a science teacher which has given me insight into the subject as well as the teaching profession and my background is in general nursing; previously at NNUH.
 I have also done a degree in history at the UEA as a mature student and after being a volunteer for Norwich Samaritans I went on to do a certificate in counselling and mental health first aid training.